sendgrid/docs/source/User_Guide/Settings/Sender_authentication/How_to_set_up_reverse_dns.md

 navigation:
   show: true
 seo:
-  title: How to set up Reverse DNS
+  title: How to set up reverse DNS
   override: true
   description: Set up reverse DNS to improve your deliverability and security of your emails.
 ---